 Display in a box or bag suitable for what it contains.
 Approximate size not larger than 12 inches x 15 inches x 10 inches.
 All items in the kit must be safe for the child to handle.
 Information sheet for Class C200-008 should include: 1) State which ONE age group (infant, toddler, preschooler, middle childhood) the kit was prepared for.
 2) What are children this age like?
-Give two examples to show how the kit would be appropriate for children this age.
+Give 2 examples to show how the kit would be appropriate for children this age.
 3) What will the child learn or what skills will they gain by using the kit?
 4) What item(s) were made by the 4-H'er.
+Most importantly the kit should serve a defined purpose, not just be a catch all for several items.